postsharp/Metalama.Documentation/content/quickstart/creating-simple-aspects.md

 |-------|-------------
 |<xref:simple-override-method>| This chapter shows how to create your first method aspects from the very first steps.
 |<xref:tsharp-tempaltes> | This chapter shows how to create different types of templates using T# for creating aspects
-|<xref:create-field-prop-aspects>| This chapter shows how to create different field and property aspects